 Here’s what she did right and also where she turned me from an interested prospect to an adamant “no – you’ll never get my business”.
 You’ll notice my notes in parentheses as to what worked and why and what didn’t work and why.

 - Email one – Included the information I requested about the opportunity and a link to the website so that I could do some research (This is exactly what works – do what the prospect asks you to do, follow through)

 - Email two – A story about someone involved with the group but unrelated to my request for a reference (Not something I’d recommend sending but if it’s relevant or you can make it seem relevant it’s ok to do)

-- Email three – A company newsletter (this means she added my name to her list management service without my permission – this is poor etiquette at the bare minimum and absolutely something you should not do)
+- Then, Email three – A company newsletter (this means she added my name to her list management service without my permission – this is poor etiquette at the bare minimum and absolutely something you should not do)